Volkswagen Type 2: Sixth generation (T6; 2015)

 The new T6 launched with the old Euro 5 non-AdBlue power-plants, but is offered with a Euro 6 diesel engine with 204bhp and AdBlue.
 Three further Euro 6 Adblue diesel power-plants with 84ps, 102ps and 150ps are also offered.

 There is some debate in the community over whether the T6 is a new model, or simply a face-lift of the T5.
 There are obvious external changes to the nose and tailgate, while internally there is a new dash in two different versions.
 Volkswagen claims refinement to ride, handling and noise levels.

-Volkswagen Microbus Concept
+Volkswagen Microbus concept vehicle

-In 2001, a Volkswagen Microbus Concept was created, with design cues from the T1 generation in a spirit similar to the New Beetle nostalgia movement.
+In 2001, a Volkswagen Microbus concept was created, with design cues from the T1 generation in a spirit similar to the New Beetle nostalgia movement.
 Volkswagen planned to start selling it in the United States market in 2007, but it was scrapped in May 2004 and replaced with a more cost-effective design to be sold worldwide.